sgtp/bh24-data-quality/paper/paper.md

 | Unrelated | No| No| Little |

-From this can we identify, with some simplification, four contexts here below:
+From this can we identify, with some simplification, four contexts reported below:

 **1) specific-necessary**